 Diagnosis and screening for uterine cancer

 Diagnosis of uterine cancer begins with a thorough physical exam and medical history.
-Your doctor will perform a pelvic exam to assess the health of your uterus and reproductive organs.
+Your doctor will check for signs and symptoms of uterine cancer by performing a pelvic exam to assess the health of your uterus and reproductive organs.
 During the exam, the doctor will take a sample of the lining of your uterus.
 The sample will be sent to a laboratory to test for abnormal cells.
 The test is called a PAP test or PAP smear.

 Your doctor may perform a transvaginal pelvic ultrasound to detect uterine cancer.
 Ultrasound uses reflected sound waves to see the organs in your body.
 A computer analyzes the results and converts them to a picture doctors view on a monitor.